jen-taylor-shopify/JavaScript-fundamentals/scope-and-closures.md

 	- The reference to its **outer lexical environment** will be `null` because it is already the outermost environment.

 - The **global lexical environment** changes during the execution of the code
-	- Which means the properties of the **environment record** object change as the JS engine works through the code.
+	- Which means the properties of the **environment record** object change as the JS engine works through the code because some of the properties aren't immediately available.
 	- For example:
 	```
 		let phrase;